analogdevicesinc/linux/Documentation/filesystems/proc.rst

 Supported markers in v2:
 accurate:no
-              Absolute values of the counters in this line are not accurate because of the failure to allocate storage required to track some of the allocations made at this location.
+              Absolute values of the counters in this line are not accurate because of the failure to allocate memory to track some of the allocations made at this location.
 Deltas in these counters are accurate, therefore counters can be used to track allocation size and count changes.

 Example output.